Ensono/amido.github.io/docs/workloads/azure/backend/netcore/architecture/project_structure_netcore.md

             dependency.
         </p>
         <p>
-            Resources like Repositories and gateway are mocked to provide dummy or fake the behavior expected by the application(or not) in order to test multiple usage scenarios of the application.
+            Resources like Repositories and gateway are mocked to provide dummy or fake the behaviour expected by the application(or not) in order to test multiple usage scenarios of the application.
         </p>
         <p>